-- · Termly information shared with the Governors. - · Annual inclusion meetings with the Governor responsible for SEN. - · Meetings with all class teachers to discuss children on the SEN register and their provision, as well as further meetings and discussion as required. - · Pupil progress meetings. - · Weekly discussions with the SEN TA and regular meetings with other TAs.
+- · Termly information shared with the Governors. - · Annual inclusion meetings with the Governor responsible for SEN. - · Meetings with all class teachers to discuss children on the SEN register and their provision, as well as further meetings and discussion as required. - · Pupil progress meetings. - · Weekly discussions with staff supporting individual children